seclerp/dotnet-external-config-repo-submodule/README.md

     Replacing configs...
     Done.
     ```
-1. Your configs was replaced by new ones.
+1. Your configs were replaced by new ones.
 Make sure that all of them are .gitignored in main repo.

 ### How to create/update econfigs